JuanMiguelBG/dolphin-triforce/docs/autoupdate_overview.md

     * On Windows (starts wWinMain() in WinUpdater/Main.cpp):
          * Checks that the process received command line arguments.
 If not it tells the user the updater can't be launched directly and quits.
-         * Attempts to open Updater.log in the same directory as Dolphin.exe.
+         * Attempts to open Updater.log in the same directory as Dolphin-triforce.exe.
 If this fails, checks to see if the process has admin privileges.
              * If not, attempts to relaunch the updater as admin.
 This will spawn a User Account Control prompt.